-Tip: Take the vaporetto, their version of public transportation.
-It’s minimal cost and will get you where you need to be when the walk is too far and a gondola just isn’t the right fit.
+Tip: Take the Vaporetto, their version of public transportation.
+It’s minimal cost and will get you where you need to be when the walk is too far, and a gondola just isn’t the right fit.
 Here’s the current schedule, but keep in mind some routes are seasonal.
-They do run fairly often, so just showing up at a stand shouldn’t be an issue!
+They do run relatively often, so just showing up at a stand shouldn’t be an issue!

 • Gondola rides are quite expensive.
 Think €80 per person, plus a tip to your singing gondolier, but it’s also a once in a lifetime experience, so…

-Tip: Make sure you have enough cash on hand, ATM machines are sparse on the island, and rides are cash only.
+Tip: Make sure you have enough cash on hand, ATMs are sparse on the island, and rides are cash only.

 Tip: Dropping a pin on Google Maps definitely helped us get back to our original location!

-•The food in Venice was perhaps my least favorite in all of Italy and honestly felt the most touristy.
+•The food in Venice was perhaps my least favorite in Italy and honestly felt the most touristy.

-Tip: Try to either choose a place with a menu written primarily in Italian for a more authentic experience or just choose one just for the views.
+Tip: Try to choose a place with a menu written primarily in Italian for a more authentic experience, or just choose one just for the views.

-Tip: Just like many places in Italy, water is not always free and ice cubes are non-existent.
+Tip: Like many places in Italy, water is not always free, and ice cubes are non-existent.

 • Public restrooms aren’t the easiest to find in Venice, so duck in for a gelato or espresso when you can and take advantage of theirs!